scala/docs.scala-lang/_overviews/getting-started/index.md

 As it turns out, the `os-lib` library is a part of Scala Toolkit, a collection of libraries recommended for tasks like testing, operating system interaction or handling JSONs.
 You can read more about the libraries included in the toolkit [here](/toolkit/introduction.html).
-To include the toolkit libraries, use the `//> using toolkit default` directive:
+To include the toolkit libraries, use the `//> using toolkit 0.5.0` directive:
 ```scala
 //> using scala {{site.scala-3-version}}
 //> using toolkit 0.5.0